 - Usually experiences the effects of the disability through difficulties with sleep, focus and social interaction.

-- Has an animal (and ESAD Int’l only considers dogs and cats) that relieves the symptoms of the disability and its effect on major life activities.
+- Has an animal (animals commonly kept in households) that relieves the symptoms of the disability and its effect on major life activities.

 - Learn more about qualifying for an assistance animal.

 - We respect your privacy and do not tolerate spam and will never sell, rent, lease or give away your information (name, address, email, etc.) to any third party.

 - Our screening tests and psychological self-tests are intended for educational purposes only and should not be understood to constitute a diagnosis or healthcare recommendation.
 Nor do the results guaranty a particular outcome.